FIDUCEO/Harmonisation/training/workshop_2019/README.md

 # Lisbon Workshop, 25-27 June 2019

-## How to fetch the interactive lecture from GitHub
+## How to fetch the interactive lecture files

-Open a web browser and visit the [Lisbon Workshop on GitHub](https://github.com/FIDUCEO/Harmonisation/tree/master/training/workshop_2019).
+### Getting the interactive lecture files from Dropbox

-Right click and download the following files to your computer:
+The interactive lecture files are available on Dropbox for download.
+Do this in the following way:

-*
+1. Follow this [link](https://www.dropbox.com/sh/zowwp25rsj713on/AABYbsVKhu2yJpTkMjAaw5Qba?dl=0) to the interactive lecture folder on Dropbox.
-*
+2. Download the contents of this folder to your computer, by clicking download then direct download.
-*
+3. Unzip the files to a folder wherever you like on your computer.

-*
+### Getting the interactive lecture files from GitHub

-Users familiar with git may instead find it easier to clone the FIDUCEO [Harmonisation repository](https://github.com/FIDUCEO/Harmonisation).
+Users familiar with git may prefer to access the files by cloning the FIDUCEO [Harmonisation repository](https://github.com/FIDUCEO/Harmonisation).
 The workshop files are located in `Harmonisation/training/workshop_2019`.

 ## How to get started on Linux